MarShawn Lloyd

-MarShawn Davon Thamir Lloyd (born January 5, 2001) is an American football running back who most recently played for the South Carolina Gamecocks.
+MarShawn Davon Thamir Lloyd (born January 5, 2001) is an American professional football running back for the Green Bay Packers of the National Football League (NFL).
+He played college football for the South Carolina Gamecocks and the USC Trojans and was selected by the Packers in the third round of the 2024 NFL draft.

-High school career
+Early life

 Lloyd lived in Delaware, but traveled everyday to attend DeMatha Catholic High School in Hyattsville, Maryland.
-He was selected to play in the 2020 Under Armour All-American Game.
+He was selected to play in the 2020 Under Armour All-America Game.
 A five-star recruit, Lloyd committed to the University of South Carolina to play college football.

 College career

 Lloyd missed his first year at South Carolina in 2020 due to a torn ACL.
 He returned from the injury to play in 12 games as a backup in 2021 and rushed 64 times for 228 yards and one touchdown.
 Lloyd took over as the starter his redshirt sophomore year in 2022.

+On January 6, 2023, Lloyd announced that he was transferring to the University of Southern California.

+Statistics

+Professional career

+Lloyd was selected in the third round with the 88th overall pick of the 2024 NFL draft by the Green Bay Packers.
+On May 14, he signed his contract with the Packers.
+On September 17, 2024, Lloyd was placed on injured reserve.
+He was activated on November 18, but placed on the non-football illness list with appendicitis.
+On August 26, 2025, he was placed on injured reserve/designated for return.